FRANZCOG Written Exam 2026 Study Guide: What You Actually Need to Know

 What's the best resource for the FRANZCOG Written Examination?

 There is no single best resource and any source that claims to be is overselling.
-The honest answer is a mix: the RANZCOG curriculum document for scope, current RANZCOG and SOMANZ guidelines for management content, college past papers and candidate reports for format and recurring marking themes, a textbook of your choice for foundational reading (Beischer, Llewellyn-Jones, or the Oxford Handbook of Obstetrics and Gynaecology are all reasonable), and structured case practice for the writing skill.
-PRIMEX covers structured cases, study notes, OSCE stations, and curriculum tracking; college past papers and the guidelines are free and should be the bedrock.
+The honest answer is a mix: the RANZCOG curriculum document for scope, current RANZCOG and SOMANZ guidelines for management content, college past papers and candidate reports for format and recurring marking themes, a standard obstetrics and gynaecology reference textbook of your choice for foundational reading, and structured case practice for the writing skill.
+PRIMEX covers structured cases, MCQ practice, study notes, Structured Oral stations, and curriculum tracking; college past papers and the guidelines are free and should be the bedrock.

 How do I structure structured case practice?